Private Label · Brand Identity & Packaging

 Sourcing agents source a factory for the garment, a different vendor for the woven label, another for the hangtag, a fourth for the packaging — then attempt to coordinate four production timelines through email.
 Cost compounds at each handoff, and brand coherence rarely survives.
 Agents make communication easier, but add cost without adding capability.

 Deepwove closes that distance four ways.
 One: the in-house product development team that sees the garment from mood board to approved sample is the same team that scopes the brand identity and packaging — coherence isn't coordinated across vendors, it's designed once.
-Two: our manufacturing group includes the label and packaging suppliers we work with directly, not through a trader sitting in the middle.
+Two: our manufacturing group of 30+ specialized factories includes the label and packaging suppliers we work with directly, not through a trader sitting in the middle.
 Three: brand identity work begins at 100 pieces per style, the same floor as the garment — most agency intermediaries set 500-piece minimums for branded customization.
 Four: production is run with one-by-one quality control rather than batch-mixing.
 Your label only ever sits inside your garments.

 For brands moving from Ready Styles selection into a deliberate brand identity layer, this is where it becomes a private label range.
 For brands wanting full-custom design plus brand identity, that conversation starts at ODM Development.
+Private label sits alongside Deepwove's core garment services as the identity layer brands add once the garment itself is settled.

 Deepwove Private Label — Quick Facts